Chapter 9: Inside the Wall

 She turned to leave and then turned back toward me, “We normally marry at some time between eighteen and twenty, and my brother has many women who have tried to win his favor, but he doesn’t notice any of them.
 He has eyes only for one girl.
 If you leave I wouldn’t be surprised if he goes with you.”

-Then she left.
-Leaving with that last message that Roderick liked me.
+Then she shut the door behind herself leaving with that last message that Roderick liked me.
 I would ignore that for now.
 For now I would focus on the comforts of the life in front of me.

 A knock came at the door and I quickly went over and opened it to find Roderick standing at the entrance of my door.